yuruotong1/autoMate/README.md

 ## 🚀 Quick Start

+### 📥 Direct Use
+You can directly download the executable file from GitHub release to use.

 ### 📦 Installation
 It is strongly recommended to install miniConda first and use miniconda to install dependencies.
 There are many tutorials online; if you're still confused, you can ask AI.
 Then install the environment according to the following commands: